kurayamin0/enviroplus-python/README.md

 ### Autorun

-* Firstly create a new service. '''sudo nano /etc/systemd/system/enviro.service''' This creates a service called 'enviro'
+* Firstly create a new service. `sudo nano /etc/systemd/system/<servicename>.service` This creates a service called  whatever you wish to name the service to auto run your script.

 * In this .service file you will need to add some details about the service.
-Below is a template, but you will need to    change the directories as required.
+Below is a template, but you will need to    change the directories etc as required.

 ```
 [Unit]